FDUCSLG/IDBS-2020Spring-FDU/content/assignment1/readme.md

 Then `git clone` your forked project in your local environment.
 You need to [setup your GitHub account on your local machine] for `git` if you have not yet done so.

+Once you've cloned the project in your local environment, get to `IDBS-Spring20-Fudan/assignments/submission` and create a directory and name it by your student id, for example `IDBS-Spring20-Fudan/assignments/submission/16307130177`, and this directory will be your working directory.
+You are ONLY allowed to modify files under this directory, any other modifications outside this directory will make your submission invalid.

 ## Table Creation